webdev498/ionic-weather/README.md

 And visit `http://localhost:4200` in your browser.

 ### We use cordova-icon's to populate icons.
-Install it by doing the following:
+Install it to your system by doing the following:

-    sudo npm install cordova-icon -g
+    npm install cordova-icon -g

 here is the docs: https://www.npmjs.com/package/cordova-icon